Nursing home infections, deaths surge amid lockdown measures

 Templeton also faults the home for not testing residents fast enough and not keeping healthy ones separate from those just back from a nearby hospital showing COVID-19 symptoms, including her mother’s roommate.

-“She came back coughing and had a fever,” Templeton said of a visit two weeks ago, after which she began begging the home to protect her mother.
-“Can’t you keep the incoming patients separate?
-Can’t you keep them quarantined for 14 days?”
+“She came back coughing and had a fever,” Templeton said of a visit two weeks ago.

 Last week, Templeton got word both the roommate and her mom had the disease.